 Once you have the .crt, .key, related certificate files, and you've installed OpenSSL, you can start.
 If you'd like help with the following steps, contact Acrolinx Support to schedule a web meeting.

-To secure the Acrolinx Server for HTTPS communication, you need to define the protocol and port that you use for secure communication.
+To secure Acrolinx for HTTPS communication, you need to define the protocol and port that you use for secure external communication.
 You also need to define the keystore and truststore details.

 - Stop all your Acrolinx servers.